Arkandfang/test/readme.txt

 is on the github
-Creat a new branch is quick and simple. git pull  and  push . do you pull me ?
+Creat a new branch is quick and simple. git pull  and  push . do you pull me monday first ?